Self-Hosting

 Security

-The main threat to the VPSes are SSH access, since both ports are exposed on a default port number.
-SSH keys are enforced and only one user is allowed to log in via SSH, however this can be further hardened by forcing SSH to only be done via a pre-existing Wireguard tunnel.
+The main threat to the VPSes is SSH access, since it is exposed on the default 22 port number and open to any IP.
+Although SSH keys are enforced and only one user is allowed to log in via SSH, this could be further hardened by forcing SSH to only be done via a Wireguard tunnel.
 This would take the SSH port off of the public Internet, but it risks issues if the tunnel is misconfigured or fails.

 There is also the concern of access to data by the cloud provider.
 Any sensitive data (Matrix communication, phone backups via WebDAV) is only uploaded in encrypted format.
 Unencrypted data consists of Funkwhale music, Peertube videos, Jellyfin movies/series, Git Forge source code, and while it should be kept private it is not of any risk if exposed to the cloud provider.